 Enlisting support

-• Do be prepared for a loss of trust in yourself and doubts over what you say or do, whether you gamble or not.
-This is understandable and if you are both able to work through this, it will not last in the long term.
+• Be honest, and do be prepared for a loss of trust in you and doubts over what you say or do, whether you gamble or not.
+This is understandable, but you can rebuild this trust.

-• Recognise that if your partner/friend/family member receives open communication from you and understands what’s going on, they are more likely to be concerned about you and your wellbeing and how they can help.
+• Recognise that your trusted person is more likely to be concerned about you and your wellbeing and how they can help, if they understand what is going on and receive open communication from you.

 Tips and tools to reduce or stop gambling

 You need three resources to gamble: access to gambling outlets, money and time.
-If you want to limit or stop your gambling now, this is where you need to focus your energies.
 There are a number of practical measures you can take to help reduce or stop your gambling, with immediate effect.

 Don’t go to venues or events where gambling takes place

-Being in a situation where gambling takes place, such as the bookies, casinos, amusement arcades, races and the local bingo hall, clearly represents risk.
+Bookies, casinos, amusement arcades, races and the local bingo hall, clearly represent risk.
 If you keep going to these places, you are likely to feel tempted to gamble in ways that are hard to resist.

 Use a self-exclusion service